evannetwork/evannetwork.github.io/dev/hello-world.md

 Hallihallo
 ```

-The contract returns a byte-array that has to be converted to ascii to be a readable string.
+The contract returns a byte-array that has to be converted to ASCII to be a readable string.
-The reason is that some web3 versions can't deal with solidity string return values and unfortunately the one used in the blockchain-core library belongs to this class.
+The reason is that some Web3 versions can't deal with Solidity string return values and unfortunately the one used in the blockchain-core library belongs to this class.

 Fortunately it is rare to actually have strings in contracts.